AydenB/mkdocs/docs/how-to/Dac Calendar EOY.md

 ## Troubleshooting

 ### Week 53:
 Cumulative sales reports only have 52 weeks accounted for.
-It is recommended that you update your calendar's 53rd week so that you include the days falling into week 53 into either week 52 or into week 1.
+It is recommended that you update your calendar's 53rd week so that you include the days falling into week 53 into either week 52 and running EOY on 12/26/25 along with your EOD/EOW/EOP.

 Below is an example of a week 53 being updated so that week 53 is included into week 1.
 ![alt text](EditCalendarFile53.png)